Managing a home

 Your conveyancer will then create the participation agreement – which is a contract between all the leaseholders buying their freehold that clearly states the rights and obligations of the members and ensure everyone’s commitment.
 This will help protect you in case circumstances change and people want to pull out.

-Step 5: Set up a company of qualifying tenants
+Step 5: Set up a freehold management company

 To be able to buy the freehold, you can form a limited company together with other flat owners who will own and control it.
-This is known as Right to Manage or a flat management company and can be a good way to make sure all members have the same legal responsibilities and duties.
+This is usually done by setting up a freehold or flat management company.
+While Right to Manage is a separate legal process, many buildings use a company structure to manage the freehold collectively.
 This enables all residents to collectively manage the freehold, make decisions and resolve any disputes.

 Find a surveyor to assess your property’s value and make sure the valuation, which is based on your home’s location, age and condition, will be carried out accurately.
 They’ll also review the value of similar properties in your area as well as the current performance of the housing market.